janpaepke/ScrollMagic/CONTRIBUTING.md

 ```
 *Tip:* In case you don't know – to quit the process use ctrl+c.

 When you added a new feature to ScrollMagic be sure to write a new test for it, if you are able to.
-You'll find a stub spec file here: `dev/tests/spec/_spec.sample.js`.